-D. The (De)Consolidated Government
+E. The (De)Consolidated Government

 From a consolidated government perspective, when the Fed purchases government securities and holds them to maturity, the effect is functionally equivalent to overt monetary financing of the deficit, as the Fed ends up remitting back to the Treasury the entire amount it receives in interest and principal payments, minus Fed operating costs, member bank dividends, and \$6.825 billion in surplus capital.
-The only major difference between this process and direct monetary financing is that the former requires the Fed to accumulate an ever-growing stock of Treasury securities, and remit ever larger amounts of net profits back to the Treasury, whereas the latter simply involves allowing an overdraft on the Treasury's reserve account.
-80 In both cases, the only instruments that remain in private circulation by the end of the process are the Fed's newly created reserve liabilities.
+The only major difference between this process and direct monetary financing (for example, allowing the Treasury to incur an overdraft on its reserve account), is that the former involves an endless loop whereby the Fed accumulates an ever-growing stock of Treasury securities, and remits ever larger amounts of net profits back to the Treasury.
+126 In both cases, the only instruments that remain in